 Unlike paper that is very absorbent, labels made of film materials—often called simply plastic and/or polyester—generally need a special finish to make ink properly spread out and bond.
 When we talk about “inks” this includes not only water-, solvent-, or UV-based flexographic inks, but also inkjet inks, thermal transfer printing ribbons and laser toner.

-The two most common methods of face coating films are called “Topcoating” and “Corona Treating”:• Using a Topcoat is like putting primer paint on a wall.
+The two most common methods of face coating films are called “Topcoating” and “Corona Treating”: Using a Topcoat is like putting primer paint on a wall.
 It is a thin layer of varnish-like ink that helps inks bond to a film’s surface.
 Most commonly a topcoat is clear but some topcoats are colored to increase opacity.
 Topcoats come in matte, gloss or semi-gloss finishes to provide various levels of reflectance—something important to consider if you are scanning barcodes.
 The selection of topcoats is extensive and can be fine-tuned for specific films and printing methods; they are especially useful for variable printing with thermal transfer or laser printers.

 Topcoats hold up to a wide range of environmental conditions including UV light, chemicals, and solvents, plus they help prevent smearing and flaking.
 Some topcoats are specifically engineered for their static dissipative qualities or to improve die cutting.
+Adding a topcoat at the time the label construction is put together is the most efficient method, but it can also be applied by a label converter like EIM.

-• A Corona Treatment is an electrical charge that increases the surface energy (dyne level) of the face stock and allows inks to “wet out” and spread smoothly.
+A Corona Treatment is an electrical charge that increases the surface energy (dyne level) of the face stock and allows inks to “wet out” and spread smoothly.
 In the case of film labels, a dyne level of 40 or higher is needed for good print quality so if a film has a low dyne level, then it is especially important to treat it.
 Corona treating is generally less expensive than topcoating and is best done as a pre-treatment at the time the material is made.
 However, corona treatments are not as versatile and don’t improve print quality for certain types of print technologies.
 They also have a shorter print life because they start to fade; if a film goes through an additional press-applied corona treatment, the dyne level can be temporarily increased and the shelf life extended.

 For those of you thinking, what if you did both… wouldn’t you have an even better print-receptive finish?
 The answer is no, because corona treatment can actually break down top coats and reduce ink bond.